 The School of Informatics policy on coursework deadlines, which applies across all taught courses.
-Final-year and MSc projects have different rules on the submission of dissertations.

 This guidance should be read in conjunction with the University Assessment Regulations and Special Circumstances Policy: